shuaiwang88/dotfiles/README.md

 # dotfiles
-The dotfiles include tools I use for data modeling related project such as:
+# The dotfiles include tools I use for data modeling related project such as:
 * Tmux
 * NeoVim
 * zsh

-# for R and python programming
+## R and python programming
 I use [Nvim-R][https://github.com/jalvesaq/Nvim-R] and [vimcmdline][https://github.com/jalvesaq/vimcmdline].
 They are minimal tools to write and run code inside neovim enviroment.